Dr Yolande Lucire

 2018 Health Practitioners of Australia Reform Association Conference (HPARA), 26 May.
 How medication-induced catastrophes

-covered up at the HCCC, Medical Board & NSW Health: A whistle blower's tale of reprisals.
+were covered up at the HCCC, Medical Board & NSW Health: A whistle blower's tale of reprisals.

 Publications in peer reviewed medical and forensic and law journals